DudeThatsErin/App-Seeker/src/site/notes/Digital Gardens/Tools/Browsers/Opera.md

 - Can use more RAM than Chrome.
 - The different options for web browsers can be overwhelming to the average users.
 # Our Review
 We are still testing this browser and our full review will be coming soon.
-In the meantime you can check out the articles and youtube videos below.
+In the meantime you can check out the articles and Youtube videos below.
 # Other Reviews
 ## Articles
 - [Opera Reviews - Software Advice](https://www.softwareadvice.com/browser/opera-profile/reviews/#)